KaneCheshire/PixelTest/README.md

 ~~Unlike other snapshot testing options, PixelTest supports declaring which resolution to record your snapshots in, so it doesn't matter which simulator you run your snapshot tests on.~~ (This isn't currently working but it's high on the list of things to figure out)

 As an added bonus, PixelTest also clears up after itself.
 If you fix a failing test, the failure and diff images are automatically removed for you.

+## Key features

+PixelTest is an excellent alternative to other options because PixelTest:

+- Is written in Swift so it's able to take advantage of modern Swift features, like powerful enums.
+- Handles laying out your views for you, leaving your project free of ugly layout code.
+- Supports multiple subprojects/modules in your workspace, finding the right directory to store snapshots automatically.
+- Helps you by showing you the diff image of failed tests directly in the test logs, with no need to leave Xcode.
+- Automatically cleans up after itself by removing failed/diff images stored on disk when the corresponding test is fixed and passes.

 ## Why snapshot test?